reststate/reststate-vuex/README.md

 ### loadById action / find getter

-To retrieve a single record by ID:
+To retrieve a single record by ID, dispatch the `loadById` action, then access the `find` getter:

 ```javascript
 this.$store.dispatch('widgets/loadById', { id: 42 })